(This article was first published in the Oct-Dec 2020 edition of the Asia Franchise & Business Opportunities magazine.)

 Perhaps it’s time to start looking overseas?

 The natural way to expand internationally in the past might be to set up an overseas office.
 In this present day and age however, this really is just one of many strategic choices available to you.
 Regardless of your choice, you need to know that action needs to be taken regarding your intangible assets.

 Ask any company about their inventory of physical assets and there is a good chance that they will be able to come up with a list of plant, machinery, furniture, vehicles, IT hardware and so on.
 Ask the same company about their intangible assets and you may find that they struggle to produce a similar list.
 It is certainly not for a lack of these intangible assets.
-Rather, as the name suggests - intangible assets are non-physical and hence are not at the “top of mind” in the same way physical assets are.
+Rather, as the name suggests - intangible assets (IA) are non-physical and hence are not at the “top of mind” in the same way physical assets are.